mdgolammafuz/mdgolammafuz/README.md

 - 👋 Hello world!
 Welcome to my SpaceTime.
 - You can call me by Mafuz.
 A Ph.D. student ( jointly at Jadavpur University and IIT Kharagpur) working on Relativistic Astrophysics.
-Completed my education from the University of Calcutta (2011), Indian Institute of Technology, Kharagpur (2013), Indian Institute of Technology, Bombay (2020).
+Completed my education from the University of Calcutta, Indian Institute of Technology, Kharagpur, Indian Institute of Technology, Bombay.
 - 👀 I’m interested in AI, ML and DL
 - 💞️ I’m looking to collaborate on the aspects of AI
 - 📫 Kindly feel free to reach me at: golam.mafuz.work2@gmail.com / golammafuzgm@gmail.com